 If a seller has already taken your work, applied it to a product for sale, then at a later date asks for permission, again this is a chance to charge a usage/licencing fee.
 Of course, this puts you in a bind as you will be going into this new business relationship without having had the opportunity to negotiate terms up front.
 You may otherwise want to refuse a licence to use the art and potentially sue the seller for using your artwork to begin with.

 I had this happen on an occasion and decided to charge a relatively small licensing fee for the art already used.
 I thought it was better than nothing, compared to over-demanding more than the seller could afford.
 And at least the seller realized the error of their ways and wanted to put it right by later finding me and paying for usage.
 It highlighted the problem that, with so much art floating around online, it can be hard to find the original author.
-And so, tempting to just use the art for one’s project without investing time trying to find the original creator.
+And so, can be tempting to simply just use the art for one’s project without investing time trying to find the original creator.

 Will people still be stealing your digital art in the future?